 Artmatr is developing an array of technologies for painters to bring the potential of digital workflows into their physical craft.

-My role: Initially the only full time engineer, I developed all of Artmatr's hardware and software tools.
-I worked closely with clients to adapt the technology to their needs.
-Eventually I transitioned to leading the engineering team.
+My role: Initially the only full time engineer, I developed Artmatr's first hardware and software products.
+I worked closely with our painter clients to adapt the technology to their needs.
+Eventually I transitioned to leading our engineering team.

 Research Assistant for Glass II Project in the Mediated Matter group at the MIT Media Lab